Sabah Airports 2026 — KKIA Passengers & Route Data

 Regional Airports

-Sandakan Airport (SDK) is the 2nd-largest airport, handling ~780,000 passengers annually (2024).
-Served primarily by MASwings with connections to KKIA, Tawau, Lahad Datu, and Peninsular Malaysia.
-Gateway to Kinabatangan River, Sepilok Orangutan Centre, and east coast attractions.
+Sandakan Airport (SDK) handled 898,024 passenger movements in 2023, making it Sabah’s third-busiest, not its second.
+Served primarily by MASwings with connections to Kota Kinabalu, Tawau, Lahad Datu and Peninsular Malaysia.
+Gateway to the Kinabatangan River, the Sepilok Orangutan Centre and east coast attractions.

 Expansion & Future Plans